-Icon Icon Name Description least.
-Tone 500Hz Tone 500Hz is enabled on the keypanel.
-SUUHZ Enabled To enable tone 500Hz, see "Audio Options Menu, Tone Gen" on page 201.
-OMNEO Enabled The OMNEO matrix interface is enabled on the panel.
-For more information on OMNEO Offers, see"Menu System, OMNEO Offers" on page 222.
-OMNED OMNEO Disabled The OMNEO matrix interface is disabled on the panel.
-For more information on OMNEO Offers, see"Menu System, OMNEO Offers" on page 222.
+Icon Icon Name Description Analog The Analog matrix interface is enabled on the panel.
 VIRT Virtual Key Assignment Keys are active on a virtual EKP that are not being displayed.
-For more information, see "Key Options Menu, Panel Swap" on page 218.
+For more information, see "Key Options Menu, Panel Swap" on page 226.
 NOTE: A talk or listen bar (or both) displays to indicate which type of virtual keys are active.
 AFK AFK The AFK (Away From Keypanel) icon displays when a user activates AFK mode and steps away from the keypanel.
-Callers are notified the user is AFK and can then leave a message.
-0 · • • • • • • • • • • • • • • • • • • VM The Voice Message icon displays when voice messages are present on the keypanel.
+Callers are notified the user is AFK and can then leave a message. • • • • • • • • • • • • • • • • • • • VM The Voice Message icon displays when voice messages are present on the keypanel.
+The badge in the lower left hand corner displays the number of stored messages.
 REC Recording The Recording icon is shown if an AFK panel is actively recording a message or if the 30-second rolling buffer is enabled.
 Supervisor Mirroring The Supervisor icon signifies the keypanel is mirroring another keypanel and can make changes to the other keypanel, known as a Target.
-For more information, see "Service Menu, Mirror (Control Package Only)" on page 234.
+For more information, see "Service Menu, Mirror (Control Package Only)" on page 244.
 Target Mirrored The Target icon signifies the keypanel is being mirrored by another keypanel, known as a Supervisor.
 This keypanel can be taken control of by the Supervisor.
-For more information, see "Service Menu, Mirror (Control Package Only)" on page 234.
-MUTE MUTE Matrix In Mute The Matrix Input volume is muted.
-When the Matrix Input volume is adjusted down to Mute, the panel displays this flashing icon as a warning that there is no audio from the Matrix.
+For more information, see "Service Menu, Mirror (Control Package Only)" on page 244.
+MTX MUTE Matrix In Mute The Matrix Input volume is muted.
+When the Matrix Input volume is adjusted down to mute, the panel displays this flashing icon as a warning there is no audio from the Matrix.
 A Audio Package Installed The optional audio package is installed.
-When the Audio package is installed, this icon appears at power-up and continues to display until the keypanel connects to the intercom.
-For more information, see "Audio and Control Packages" on page 279.
+When the audio package is installed, this icon appears at power-up and continues to display until the keypanel connects to the intercom.
+For more information, see "Audio and Control Packages" on page 297.
 C Control Package Installed The optional control package is installed.
 When the control package is installed, this icon appears at power-up and continues to display until the keypanel connects to the intercom.
-For more information, see "Audio and Control Packages" on page 279.
+For more information see, "Audio and Control Packages" on page 297.